 The decision states that the mining company must provide comprehensive and permanent attention to those people who suffer illnesses related to the exploitation of nickel and ferronickel and pay collective damages to the affected communities via a special fund created for this purpose.

 We also consider that the court’s insistence that the mining company develops an effective environmental impact study containing information on how it will mitigate the negative impacts on the environment and health is an exceptionally important measure.

 However, ABColombia has been shocked by the response of the company.
-South32 and BHP both continually state on their website that they support a “healthy environment”.
-But, instead of focusing on the implementation of the Court orders to mitigate negative environmental impacts and support the communities to get medical attention, they are putting their efforts into getting the decision overturned.
+South32 and BHP, as both state on their website that they support a “healthy environment”.
+But, instead of focusing on the health implications for the communities and implementing the Court orders to mitigate negative environmental impacts and support the communities to get medical attention, they are putting their efforts into getting the decision overturned.